| On a weed-grown spur behind the shop, or at the far end of the yard, sits

 to be most effective.
 The railroads needed a way to combat the deep snow

+of mountain passes and quickly conquer snow slides and blockages.
 ABOVE: This Lehigh Valley snowplow dates from an era when even the most

 utilitarian equipment was designed to look nice.
 Notice the wooden construction